List of municipalities in Alberta: Cities

-The MGA stipulates that an area may incorporate as a city if it has a population of 10,000 people or more and the majority of its buildings are on parcels of land smaller than 1850 m2.
+The MGA previously stipulated that an area may incorporate as a city if it has a population of 10,000 people or more and the majority of its buildings are on parcels of land smaller than 1850 m2.
+Bill 21 amended the MGA in 2022 to remove these two city status requirements.

 Alberta has 19 cities that had a cumulative population of 3,023,641 in the 2021 Census of Population.
 These 19 cities include Lloydminster, of which a portion is located within the neighbouring province of Saskatchewan.
 Alberta's largest city by population and land area is Calgary with 1,306,784 and 820.62 km2, while Wetaskiwin is its smallest city by population with 12,594 and land area at 18.75 km2.
 Beaumont is Alberta's newest city; it became Alberta's 19th city on January 1, 2019.

 Towns

-The MGA stipulates that an area may incorporate as a town if it has a population of 1,000 people or more and the majority of its buildings are on parcels of land smaller than 1850 m2.
+The MGA previously stipulated that an area may incorporate as a town if it has a population of 1,000 people or more and the majority of its buildings are on parcels of land smaller than 1850 m2.
+Bill 21 amended the MGA in 2022 to remove these two town status requirements.

 Alberta has 105 towns that had a cumulative population of 471,028 in the 2021 Census of Population.
 The province's largest and smallest towns by population are Cochrane and Rainbow Lake with 32,199 and 495 respectively, while its largest and smallest by land area are Drumheller and Eckville with 107.56 km2 and 1.61 km2 respectively.
 Diamond Valley is Alberta's newest town, formed by the amalgamation of Black Diamond and Turner Valley on January 1, 2023.

 Villages

-The MGA stipulates that an area may incorporate as a village if it has a population of 300 people or more and the majority of its buildings are on parcels of land smaller than 1850 m2.
+The MGA previously stipulated that an area may incorporate as a village if it has a population of 300 people or more and the majority of its buildings are on parcels of land smaller than 1850 m2.
+Bill 21 amended the MGA in 2022 to remove these two village status requirements.

 Alberta has 79 villages that had a cumulative population of 32,191 in the 2021 Census of Population.
 The province's largest and smallest villages by population are Stirling and Edberg with 1,164 and 126 respectively, while its largest and smallest by land area are Chipman and Edberg with 9.60 km2 and 0.35 km2 respectively.
 The last communities to incorporate as villages were Alberta Beach and Spring Lake, which both changed from summer villages to villages on January 1, 1999.